Alaska North Slope: Petroleum resources

-Under the North Slope is an ancient seabed, which is the source of the oil.
+Under the North Slope is an ancient seabed, which now contains large amounts of petroleum.
 Within the North Slope, there is a geological feature called the Barrow Arch — a belt of the kind of rock known to be able to serve as a trap for oil.
 It runs from the city of Utqiaġvik to a point just west of the Arctic National Wildlife Refuge.

 Ira Harkey quotes Noel Wien as stating that in the 1920s, "To keep warm and to cook with, the Eskimo was burning hunks of dark stuff he just picked up on the ground all around his tent.
 This was oil from seepage under the tundra.
 The Eskimos had always known about the oil, long before there was any drilling for it."

-The North Slope region includes the National Petroleum Reserve–Alaska, which was established after native Alaskans showed white whalers oil coming out of the ground.
-It contains the bulk of Alaska's known petroleum until the Prudhoe Bay Oil Field was discovered (outside the NPRA) in 1968, followed by the Kuparuk River oil field in 1969.
+The North Slope region includes the National Petroleum Reserve–Alaska (NPRA), which was established by President Warren G. Harding in 1923 as an oil supply for the US Navy, though the presence of oil in the region had been known by American whalers for some time.
+It constituted the bulk of Alaska's known petroleum until the Prudhoe Bay Oil Field was discovered (outside the NPRA) in 1968, followed by the Kuparuk River oil field in 1969.

 The petroleum extracted from the region is transferred south by means of the Trans-Alaska Pipeline System to Valdez on the Pacific Ocean.

 In 2005 the USGS estimated that the Arctic Alaska Petroleum Province, encompassing all the lands and adjacent Continental Shelf areas north of the Brooks Range-Herald arch (see map) held more than 50 billion bbl of oil and natural-gas liquids and 227 trillion cubic feet of gas.

 The source rock for the Prudhoe Bay Oil Field and neighboring reserves is also a potential source for unconventional tight oil and shale gas – possibly containing "up to 2 billion barrels of technically recoverable oil and up to 80 trillion cubic feet of natural gas, according to a 2012 U.S. Geological Survey report."

-However Alaska North Slope (ANS) is a more expensive waterborne crude oil.
+Alaska North Slope (ANS) is a more expensive waterborne crude oil.
 Since 1987, Alaska North Slope (ANS) crude production has been in decline.

 As of 2020, the U.S. Geological Survey estimated 3.6 billion barrels of oil and 8.9 trillion cubic feet of natural gas in Mississippian through Paleogene strata in the central North Slope of Alaska, which are undiscovered and technically recoverable.